-Our cancer treatment is intended to be positioned among the five types of cancer drug classes currently contributing to the significant growth in the oncology market.
+We believe our cancer treatment is positioned among the five types of cancer drug classes currently contributing to the significant growth in the oncology market.
 The five main drug classes are chemotherapeutics, hormonals, immunotherapy and vaccines, targeted therapies and monoclonal antibodies.

 Demand for new cancer products can largely be attributed to a combination of a rapidly aging population in western countries and changing environmental factors, which together are resulting in rising cancer incidence rates.
 According to the World Health Organization, all cancers (excluding non-melanoma skin cancer) are expected to increase from 8.2 million annual deaths in 2012 to over 10 million annual deaths by 2020, exceeding 13 million annual deaths by 2030.
-As such, global demand for new cancer treatments which are effective, safe and easy to administer is rapidly increasing.
+As such, global demand for new cancer treatments that are effective, safe and easy to administer is rapidly increasing.
 Our treatment will potentially target many aggressive tumor types for which little or few treatment options exist.

-We plan to target patients with solid tumors, most likely colorectal and pancreatic tumors, for whom other treatment options have been exhausted.
-Globally these cancers resulted in over 694,000 deaths per year in 2012.
+We plan to target patients with solid tumors, most likely ovarian, pancreatic and colorectal tumors initially, for whom other treatment options have been exhausted.
+Globally, these cancers resulted in over 780,702 deaths in 2012, according to the World Health Organization.
 With such a high mortality rate, a substantial unmet medical need exists for new treatments.

 For example, current standard treatment for colorectal cancer consists of cytotoxics, which are associated with high levels of toxicity.
-Despite the relatively recent approval of $Erbitux^{TM}$ and $Avastin^{TM}$ , both of which are monoclonal antibodies, for the treatment of colorectal cancer, significant treatment-related adverse effects continue to be problematic for patients with colorectal cancer.
-The need exists for tolerable agents that will improve quality of life for patients as well as offering a potential cure (Datamonitor, 2004).
+Despite the relatively recent approval of ErbituxTM and AvastinTM, both of which are monoclonal antibodies, for the treatment of colorectal cancer, significant treatment-related adverse effects continue to be problematic for patients with colorectal cancer.

-For pancreatic cancer, there is a lack of effective therapies on the market for pancreatic cancer and any newly approved agents with some efficacy are likely to see significant uptake once commercialized (Datamonitor, 2004).
+For pancreatic cancer, there is a lack of effective therapies on the market for pancreatic cancer and any newly approved agents with some efficacy are likely to see significant uptake once commercialized.
 Targeted therapies may fulfill this need, although further intensive research and development is necessary.

-Once the efficacy and safety of PRP has been demonstrated in late stage patient populations, we plan to undertake exploration of the utility of the drug in earlier stage disease, together with investigation of the drug's utility in other types of cancer.
+Once the efficacy and safety of PRP has been demonstrated in late stage patient populations, we plan to explore the utility of the drug in earlier stage disease, together with investigation of the drug's utility in other types of cancer.